KatherineMichel/portfolio/doc/2024-recap.md

 ### Family Tragedy

-My [Aunt Judy died](https://www.livingstonfh.com/obituary/judith-k-markel) of pancreatic cancer on April 15, 2022.
+On April 15, 2022, my [Aunt Judy died](https://www.livingstonfh.com/obituary/judith-k-markel) of pancreatic cancer.
 On March 29 of this year, my Uncle Edward passed away too.
 He had been suffering from probable Lyme-disease induced dementia and took a fall.

 Uncle Edward and Aunt Judy were truly larger than life.
 It was hard to believe that they'd ever be gone.